noakawa/ihomes_scraping/README.md

 We used private_informaton to store our information in a private file, however you should use your own login information to run the code.

 ### Implementation db_implementation.py

-Write the data we scrap into the MySQL database created in db_creation.py using 4 functions.
+Insert the data we scrap into the MySQL database created in db_creation.py using 8 functions.

 * insert_city(city)

-Insert the name of the input city in table City in row city_name.
+This functions inserts a row in the table City if the city does not exist

 * insert_type(type_of_property)

-Insert the input type of property in table
+This functions inserts a row in the table Type_of_property if the type_of_property does not exist.

 * insert_property(link, sale_or_rent, type_of_property_id, floor_in_building, floor, rooms, built_area,
                     furnished, first_listed, city_id, conditions)

-Insert the input features to table Property in the corresponding fea
+This functions inserts a row in the table Property if the property that corresponds to the link does not exist in the table.

  * insert_price(property_id, date_of_today, price)

- Insert to table Price the input features to the corresponding rows
+ This functions inserts a row in the table Price if the input price is different from the price that corresponds to the input property id and update the date of today according to the input date_of_today.

  * get_city_id(city)

- Return the id of the input city from table Cities
+ This functions returns the id of the input city from table Cities

  * def get_type_of_property_id(prop_type)

- Return the id of the input type of preperty from table Type_of_property
+ This functions return the id from table Type_of_property according to the given type of property.

  * get_property_id(link)

- Retrun the property id that correspond to the given link in table Property
+ This functions return the id from table Property according to the given type of link.

  * get_price_id(property_id, price)

- Return the id from table Price that correspond to the given price and property id
+ This functions return the id from table Price according to the given property id and price.

 ### Data Base
 The DataBase has 4 tables:

-1. Property - store information for each property on the website
+1. Property - store information for each property.
-  - id - unique identification number of the property; primary key for this table
+  - id :  unique identification number of the property; primary key for this table
-  - link - website link of each property
+  - link :  website link of each property
-  - sale_or_rent - if the property is for sale or rent
+  - sale_or_rent : if the property is for sale or rent
-  - condition - condition of the property
+  - condition : condition of the property
+              New
+              Old

-  - type_of_property_id - foreign key to the table Type_of_property with a one to many relation
+  - type_of_property_id : foreign key to the table Type_of_property with a one to many relation
-  - floor_in_building - total number of floors in the building
+  - floor_in_building: total number of floors in the building
-  - floor - floor of the property
+  - floor: floor of the property
-  - rooms - number of rooms in the property
+  - rooms: number of rooms in the property
-  - built_area -
+  - built_area: gross area of the property in m^2
-  - furnished - if the property is furnished or not
+  - furnished: if the property is furnished or not
-  - first_listed - date it was listed for the first time
+  - first_listed: date the property was listed for the first time
-  - city_id - foreign key to the table City with a one to many relation
+  - city_id: foreign key to the table City with a one to many relation

 2. Type_of_property
-  - id - unique id for each type of property; primary key for this table
+  - id: unique id for each type of property; primary key for this table
-  - type - type of property
+  - type: type of property
+        Penthouse
+        House
+        Garden Apartment
+        Duplex
+        Semi-detatched
+        Villa
+        Cottage
+        Plot
+        Studio
+        Office
+        Mini Penthouse
+        Apartment
+        building
+        Shop

-3. Price - store the price of each property and the curent date of price estimation.
+3. Price: store the price of each property and the curent date of price estimation.
 Every time the prices change it adds a row with new price and the date.
-  - id - unique id for each type of property; primary key for this table
+  - id: unique id for each type of property; primary key for this table
-  - property_id - foreign key to the table Pice; it's a one to many relation tothe table Propety
+  - property_id: foreign key to the table Pice; it's a one to many relation tothe table Propety
   - date_of_today
-  - price - price for the property according to property_id
+  - price: price for the property according to property_id

-4. Cities - in this table we'll store the name of each city were the property is located
+4. Cities : in this table we'll store the name of each city were the property is located.
- - id- unique id for each city; primary key for this table
+ - id: unique id for each city; primary key for this table
- - city_name
+ - city_name: name of city
+            raanana
+            jerusalem
+            tel-aviv-yafo
+            herzliya
+            ashdod
+            haifa
+            netanya
+            ashkelon

 ### ERD_ihomes.sql

-MySQL code that creates our database structure
+MySQL code that creates our database structure.
-4 tables : Property, Type_of_property, Price and Cities

 ## Authors